Scientific Program Agenda

 Ines Violante, PhD - Non-Invasive temporal interference stimulation in motor skill learning and in Alzheimer’s disease

-Sessions Track: New Mechanisms to Optimize Brain Stimulation
+Sessions Track D: New Mechanisms to Optimize Brain Stimulation

 Marco Capogrosso, PhD - Biophysics of epidural spinal cord stimulation for pain and degenerative disease